 Clean your mixer then add the cream cheese, egg yolk, vanilla and stevia.
 Mix on high until smooth.
 Set aside.

-Use cupcake liners or grease well a 12 capacity muffin pan.
+Use cupcake liners or parchment paper liners or grease well a 12 capacity muffin pan.
 Fill each cup half way with batter.

-Evenly scoop cream cheese over each muffin.
+Evenly scoop cream cheese over muffin tops.
 Finish with remaining batter over the cream cheese on each muffin.

-Top with a few pieces of apple if desired.
-Sprinkle some Sukrin Brown Sugar Sub over the top if desired.
+If desired add a few pieces of chopped apples to the top of each muffin.
+Sprinkle some Sukrin Brown Sugar Sub or golden monk fruit over the top if desired.